gray rectangle with angle

 What are the steps to getting your trucking authority?

-Once you’ve completeded the necessary steps, you can start gathering the required items.
-Fees vary by state.
-Visit your state’s Department of Transportation/Motor Carrier website for specific fee information.
+Once you’ve completed the necessary steps listed above, you can start the application process.
+Visit your state’s Department of Transportation/Motor Carrier website for specific fee information, as fees vary by state.
 Here’s how to get your own authority in trucking.

 1. Apply for your trucking authority.